 The Inov-8 F-Lite 260 V2 is a shoe designed for tackling CrossFit workouts and versatile training.
 The F-Lite 260 V2 comes with a slightly higher heel-to-toe drop compared to other Inov-8 trainers like the F-Lite 235 V3.
-In addition, 10x CrossFit Games athlete Scott Panchik helped with the creation of this model so I was pumped to put them to the test.

 Inov-8 F-Lite 260 V2 Pros

-Whether you’re tackling CrossFit workouts, lifting, or using this for versatile training there’s a lot to like about the Inov-8 F-Lite 260 V2.
+Whether you’re tackling CrossFit workouts, lifting, or using this for versatile training, there’s a lot to like about the Inov-8 F-Lite 260 V2.

-- Good All-Around Shoe
+Pro 1: Good All-Around Shoe

-The first pro of this model is how good it is at being a high-performer in most settings.
+The first pro of this model is how good it is at being a high performer in most settings.
 This model can tackle CrossFit workouts with ease and it’s stable enough for lifting, yet versatile enough for things like HIIT and more athletic-focused training.
-The construction features blend really well together in this model.

-Plus, this cross-training shoe features an 8mm heel-to-toe drop which could be a big pro for the CrossFit-focused lifters that like having a bit more heel in their training shoe.
 Most cross-training shoes sit at 4mm or lower in regard to their heel-to-toe drop so this could be a positive thing if you like having a higher drop.

 I also really like the Powerflow midsole in this model.
 Personally, I always enjoy when Inov-8 uses this midsole in their cross-training shoes because it provides their shoes with a nice blend of stability and versatility.
-I’ve trained up to 455 lbs in this shoe and didn’t have compression issues and I’ve also tackled plyometric-focused workouts and this model felt great overall.

 Another perk to this model is its upper construction and how it feeds well into long-term durability.
-This shoe features Inov-8’s rope-tec for preventing breakdown from rope climbs and it also has additional midfoot and toe layers to resist friction from climbs and burpees.
+This shoe features Inov-8’s rope-tec for preventing breakdown from rope climbs, and it also has additional midfoot and toe layers to resist friction from climbs and burpees.

-Personally, I like that they added these elements in especially since this shoe’s upper is primarily breathable mesh.
+Personally, I like that they added these elements in, especially since this shoe’s upper is primarily breathable mesh.
 This helps protect the mesh from fraying or ripping too quickly.

 The last aspect that I like about this, and most Inov-8 training shoes, is how lightweight and breathable they are.
 For my size 10 model, this shoe has a weight of 10.5 ounces so it feels pretty minimalist on the foot.